okteto/okteto/docs/cnd-file.md

 The command to be executed by the cloud native environment.

-It has to be a non-finishing command (default: `tail -f /dev/null`)
+It has to be a non-finishing command, e.g. `tail -f /dev/null` (default: the existing image command)

 ## mount.source (optional)